komodorio/docs/docs/Integrations/AlertManager.md

 # Prometheus/Grafana Alert Manager Integration

-Integration with alert manager reports alerts also to Komodor.
-We connect the alert to the Kubernetes workload and display the events on the timeline.
+The Integration of Grafana / Prometheus AlertManager allows alerts triggered by AlertManager to appear on Komodor's timelines.

 ---

 ## Installation

-### The Alert Manager integration involves 3 parts:
+### The Alert Manager integration involves 3 steps:

 1. Enabling the integration in Komodor.
 2. Creating webhook on the alert manager / Grafana.